Evaluating a Place-Based Intervention to Reduce Violent Crime

 The Boston SPI tested a new method for reducing gun violence in small geographic areas (micro–hot spots) that exhibited historically (over several decades) high crime rates, and evaluated the impacts of the Safe Street Team (SST) strategy.
 The SSTs applied problem-oriented and community-policing strategies to identify and address recurring problems in target areas (primarily disadvantaged, minority neighborhoods).
 The Boston SPI team conducted a quasi-experimental evaluation comparing the treated target areas to a statistically matched group of similar, non-treatment areas.
 The research results indicated a significant decrease in violent crimes in the treated micro–hot spots.

-- 17 percent reduction in violent crime
+- More than 17% reduction in violent crime.

-- 15 percent reduction in aggravated assaults
+- More than 15% reduction in aggravated assaults.